 If you’re in immediate danger, call 999.

-If you’re planning to leave or need support to stay safe:
+If you’re planning to leave, need support to stay safe, or want to talk through your options:

 In high-risk domestic abuse situations, professionals may refer cases to multi-agency safeguarding panels (often called MARACs).
 These are professional processes, not something you need to manage or attend yourself.